 See what teaching excellence and innovation in Jewish day schools is all about, and along the way, find the path to fulfill your values and goals while making a difference in the lives of children and their families.
 Earn a California State Teaching Credential and a Certificate in Jewish Day School Teaching in this 13-month program which uniquely combines graduate-level coursework and a yearlong internship in a Jewish Day School in Los Angeles, San Diego, or the San Francisco Bay Area.
 Learn more> Contact us: DeLeT@huc.edu

-If you are an Israeli educator seeking to implement pluralistic Jewish education in your Israeli educational institution, explore our advanced M.A. in Pluralistic Jewish Education, with Hebrew Uiversity’s Melton Centre, at the Jerusalem campus of HUC-JIR.
-Learn more: English> /.
+If you are an Israeli educator seeking to implement pluralistic Jewish education in your Israeli educational institution, explore our advanced M.A. in Pluralistic Jewish Education, with Hebrew Uiversity’s Melton Centre, at Taube Family Campus, HUC-JIR/Jerusalem.
+Learn more: English> / עִברִית>.
 Contact us: email@example.com

 Are you a new director of a Jewish early childhood education program?
 Do you aspire to be a leader of such a program?
 Contribute more deeply to the Jewish culture of your program, learn and apply proven leadership skills, and connect your early childhood program to your institution.
+The Jewish Federation of Greater Los Angeles is launching a cohort of JECELI in Los Angeles.
 Learn more>

 The Experiment in Congregational Education (ECE) is an innovative project with over ten years of pioneering experience in synagogue transformation.
 The ECE guides congregations to revitalize themselves by bringing Jewish learning to every aspect of congregational life.
 Learn more>